After almost one year of undergoing restoration, Kissariat Al Kifah in Fez is opening its doors once again to the public.

 Still, there was some glitch during the process of restoration.
 A shop owner commented that they received just a small budget of about 3,500 Moroccan dirhams from authorities to have their shops renovated.

-In previous months, a lot of craftsmen made a complaint about not getting any indemnities from local authorities who assured they get compensated for losing their job for the mean time.
+In previous months, a lot of craftsmen made a complaint about not getting any indemnities from local authorities who assured they get compensated for losing their job in the meantime.
 The market area is regarded as the country’s cornerstone for Moroccan handicrafts and thousands of employees depend on it five hundred shops.

-The delay worried the workers and took a negative effect on their livelihood, specially if they skip the holy month of Ramadan where their trade is at all time high.
+The delay worried the workers and took a negative effect on their livelihood, especially if they skip the holy month of Ramadan where their trade is at all time high.

 Additionally, aside from its significance to the economy of Fez, the old district is also a historical site.
 It was called Al Kifah which means “the resistance” following its locals who opposed the French colonization.

 Opening up once again the “Kissariat Al Kifah” will mean connecting the past and the present, remaining the importance of the crafts in the market and its local residents.